Highlights from the Ratings and Financial Report for ZTO Express (Cayman) Inc. (ZTO)

 ZTO’s Market Performance

-ZTO stocks went down by -1.90% for the week, with a monthly drop of -4.55% and a quarterly performance of -13.69%, while its annual performance rate touched -20.85%.
-The volatility ratio for the week stands at 4.42% while the volatility levels for the past 30 days are set at 4.58% for ZTO Express (Cayman) Inc..
-The simple moving average for the period of the last 20 days is -4.24% for ZTO stocks with a simple moving average of -12.08% for the last 200 days.
+ZTO stocks went up by 3.50% for the week, with a monthly drop of -2.07% and a quarterly performance of -8.02%, while its annual performance rate touched -14.76%.
+The volatility ratio for the week stands at 5.06% while the volatility levels for the past 30 days are set at 4.55% for ZTO Express (Cayman) Inc..
+The simple moving average for the period of the last 20 days is 5.22% for ZTO stocks with a simple moving average of -4.21% for the last 200 days.

 Analysts’ Opinion of ZTO